MarcoASilva/json-schema-applier/README.md

-# JSON-SCHEMA-APPLIER
+# json-schema-applier

-json-schema-applier is a NPM Package for applying (enforcing) objects to be schema compliant.
+json-schema-applier is an NPM Package for applying (enforcing) objects to be schema compliant.

 ## Installation